dtfalk/superstitious_perception_experiment/README.md

 **unweighted_icorrelated.csv:** The subject's responses to the unweighted with i-correlated distractors block.

 **unweighted_uncorrelated.csv:** The subject's responses to the unweighted with uncorrelated distractors block.

+**stanford_sleepiness.csv:** The subject's three responses to the single-question stanford sleepiness scale.

+**additional_comments.txt:** The experimenter's additional comments as a text file.

 **summaryData.csv:** A file containing summary data of the subject's performance over the four blocks.
 This includes dprime scores and the order in which the subjects received the blocks.